matterhornlab/matterhornlab.github.io/_posts/2019-05-24-launch-of-matterhorn-lab.md

 ## Part 2: Webscraping
 In the second part of the project we scrape the SIX Swiss Exchange website.
 Our goal is to obtain prices of SMI stocks and of the SMI.
-Additionally, we scrape the for key financial ratios of the companies.
+Additionally, we scrape the key financial ratios of the companies.

 Webscraping is a technique to automatically access and extract large amounts of data from a website.
 In order to perform it, we install the Selenium Webdriver as well as the BeautifulSoup library.
 Selenium is one of the most popular tools for Web UI Automation.
 It allows automatic execution of actions performed in a web browser such as filling forms or clicking buttons.
 BeautifulSoup is commonly used to pull data out of HTML and XML files and to provide idiomatic ways of navigating, searching, and modifying the parse tree.